50% Tax Rate Discourages Entrepreneurs? Nonsense

-My letter on the 50% tax rate has just been published in the Guardian (online edition, not seen print one yet):
+My letter on the 50% tax rate for entrepreneurs has just been published in the Guardian.

 Some entrepreneurs want to be able to control their lives.
 Many, like me, start by simply not wanting to have to do what others tell you.
 Some are certainly motivated by making a lot of money, and dream of being the next BIll Gates or Mark Zuckerberg.
 And some Brits have made it.
 Iain Dodsworth became a multi-millionaire when Twitter bought Tweetdeck.
 Michael and Xochi Birch pocketed $595 million when they sold Bebo to AOL.
 But the dream is of building the company and selling it, or at least part of it.
-And, as I said in the letter, the tax rate on that gain – the tax rate that Dosworth and Birch will have paid – is just 10% – which couldn’t be a deterrent even to the most skinflint of free market evangelists.
+And as I said in the letter, the tax rate on that gain, the tax rate that Dodsworth and Birch will have paid, is just 10% which couldn’t be a deterrent even to the most skinflint of free market evangelists.

 We have all been asked to tighten our belts at the moment and many many people have received no real salary increase for years.
 It is odd that the wealthy feel that they alone should be exempt from this sharing of the load, especially as they include far more of the people responsible for the crisis than the less well-off.

 Hi, we are Happy

 We are leading a movement to create happy, empowered and productive workplaces.